-Heathrow is the largest airport in London and Europe, and one of the most important in the world for passenger traffic.
+Heathrow is the largest airport in Europe, and one of the most important in the world for passenger traffic.

 British Airways and Virgin hub, it consists of 5 huge terminals.
 Gatwick, on the other hand, is the second largest airport in Great Britain, due to passenger traffic.
 It is also one of the 10 busiest airports in Europe.
 It is located about 45 km south of the capital.